A Court of Wings and Ruin by Sarah J. Maas

 18. WHAT RHYS DID AT THE END.
 I STOPPED BREATHING.
 I CANT TALK ABOUT THAT STILL BECAUSE I AM NOT OKAY.

-19. Tamlin and what he did ‘Be happy Feyre’ (*CRIES*)
+19. Tamlin and what he did ‘Be happy Feyre’.
+I LOVED how Maas handled him in this book.
+Realistic, believable.

 20. The Court of Dreams (I’m sobbing)